ncezid-biome/stylo/paper/paper.md

 # Summary

 Oxford Nanopore Technologies (ONT) sequencing is a promising technology with many potential applications in food safety.
 We have developed stylo, a lightweight nf-core style assembly workflow for ONT long reads, specifically optimized for enteric bacteria.
-The pipeline downsamples, assembles, and performs quality control by combining nanoq, Rasusa, Flye, Circlator, Medaka[@medaka], and BUSCO.
+The pipeline downsamples, assembles, and performs quality control by combining nanoq [@Steinig2022], Rasusa[@Hall2022], Flye[@Kolmogorov2019], Circlator[@Hunt2015], Medaka[@medaka], and BUSCO[@Seppey2019].
 All of stylo’s dependencies are containerized and the pipeline is available on GitHub.

 # Statement of Need

-There is a continuous need for foodborne outbreak detection in public health (PN citation).
-To determine the scope or severity of a foodborne outbreak, isolate assemblies are often used to characterize enteric bacteria (PN citation).
-As nanopore longreads becomes more cost effective and accurate (both citations?) there is an increased need for streamlined pipelines for processing potential outbreaks sequenced using Oxford Nanopore Technologies (ONT).
+There is a continuous need for foodborne outbreak detection in public health.
+To determine the scope or severity of a foodborne outbreak, isolate assemblies are often used to characterize enteric bacteria [@Ribot2016-ps][@Timme2017-gl].
+As nanopore longreads becomes more cost effective and accurate, there is an increased need for streamlined pipelines for processing potential outbreaks sequenced using Oxford Nanopore Technologies (ONT) [@mbs:/content/journal/mgen/10.1099/mgen.0.001246][@doi:10.1128/jcm.00246-24].
 With the increased adoption modern High-performance computing (HPC) and cloud servers, pipelines built to leverage containerization and custom configurations allow for easy deployment on those servers.
-To address these needs, we have created stylo, a lightweight nf-core style nanopore assembly pipeline optimized for enteric bacteria.
+To address these needs, we have created stylo, a lightweight nf-core[@Di-Tommaso2017][@Ewels2020] style nanopore assembly pipeline optimized for enteric bacteria.

-Stylo is optimized around PulseNet, a molecular surveillance network for foodborne infections in the United States (PN citation).
-PN facilitates the rapid detection of illness clusters and reduces the likelihood of outbreaks becoming large and widespread (PN citation 2023).
-There exist generalized nanopore assembly workflows such as Donut falls(citation), whereas stylo is a specialized workflow utilized by PN and for downstream genotyping.
+Stylo is optimized around PulseNet, a molecular surveillance network for foodborne infections in the United States[@doi:10.1089/fpd.2006.3.9].
+PulseNet facilitates the rapid detection of illness clusters and reduces the likelihood of outbreaks becoming large and widespread[@doi:10.1089/fpd.2019.2637].
+There exist generalized nanopore assembly workflows such as Donut falls[@DonutFalls2025], whereas stylo is a specialized workflow utilized by PN and for downstream genotyping.

 # Workflow Overview